selim13/docker-automysqlbackup/README.md

 Currently, this is only supported for `USERNAME` and `PASSWORD`.

+## FAQ

+- **Will you add support for AutoMySQLBackup 3?**\
+  No. AutoMySQLBackup 3 was a complete rewrite of the script with much higher complexity but was abandoned in 2011 before it released.
+There are multiple repositories which try to support it by fixing bugs and ensuring compatibility with newer MySQL versions but I don't have time to track changes in those to properly support docker image.

+- **Can you add CONFIG\_\* option**\
+  Those options appeared in AutoMySQLBackup 3.
+See the above question.

 ## License

 Similar to the original automysqlbackup script, all sources for this image are licensed under [GPL-2.0](./LICENSE.txt).